lkk688/DeepDataMiningLearning/docs/source/HPC2.rst

    * The HPC has 110 TB of home directory and data storage, which is available from all nodes via /home and /data.
 Additionally, the HPC has a high-throughput Lustre parallel file system with a usable space of 0.541 PB, available via /scratch.
 Each group will have a sub-directory in /data and /scratch that they can write to.

 If you have provided your SJSU ID to your instructor, you can access the HPC using your SJSU account by using the following command: "ssh SJSUID@coe-hpc1.sjsu.edu" (replace the SJSUID with your own SJSU ID number).
-   * The accessible group folders are "/data/cmpe258-sp24" and "/scratch/cmpe258-sp24," with "cmpe249-fa23" representing your class ID.
+   * The accessible group folders are "/data/cmpe258-sp24" and "/scratch/cmpe258-sp24" with "cmpe258-sp24" representing your class ID.
 Please create sub-directories within one of these group directories for your project, naming them after your name or your group.
 Your dataset should be placed in "/data/cmpe249-fa23."
+Put your code, python environment, and other temporary data into "/scratch/cmpe258-sp24".
    * You will be provided access to your private home directory on the head node.
 However, please note that **the head node is not intended for heavy computation or extensive data storage**.
-Do not store datasets or trained models in your home directory.
+Do not store datasets, trained models, and other large files in your home directory.
+Our HPC admin enforces the home directory storage not exceeding 20GB.
 If you require substantial computation, you can request a GPU/CPU node.
-   * Your requested GPU/CPU node is internally connected to your head node, and it does not have internet access when you log in.
+   * Your requested GPU/CPU node is internally connected to your head node, and it does not have internet access when you log in (can be connected to internet via proxy).
 Therefore, ensure that you download data or install any necessary software on the HPC host machine, not the GPU node.
    * It's important to remember that the HPC system is provided as a courtesy, and there is no guarantee of computing resources.

-Ref our previous HPC tutorial: https://docs.google.com/document/d/1bNOUUqkeb9ItTsGHAXHLvFsLR6fA0MeZcBRVMCnvtms/edit?usp=sharing

-Setup cache folder location for torch and huggingface:
+   * Some frameworks will download the datasets and models into their default cache directories (i.e., in your home directory).
+Please do the following changes to setup a different cache folder for pytorch and huggingface.
+Add the following lines into your "~/.bashrc" file:

 .. code-block:: console

+   nano ~/.bashrc
+   #add the following lines
    export HF_HOME=/data/cmpe258-sp24/.cache/huggingface
    export TORCH_HOME=/data/cmpe258-sp24/.cache/torch
+   source ~/.bashrc #to take effect

+Ref our previous HPC tutorial: https://docs.google.com/document/d/1bNOUUqkeb9ItTsGHAXHLvFsLR6fA0MeZcBRVMCnvtms/edit?usp=sharing

 Remote access
 -------------